Oklahoma's State Tree... the Redbud!

 Redbuds grow 15-18’ tall and have a spread of 15’ at maturity.
 Their small tree nature tends to produce a low branching, rounded top-growing pattern.

 The Redbud rooting pattern can lead to difficulty in transplanting.
 When selecting a balled and burlap tree, it is best if the tree is harvested and replanted during the dormant season.
-I good size to start with is a 1.5” to 2” caliper tree.
+A good size to start with is a 1.5” to 2” caliper tree (Tree caliper is the diameter of the tree trunk measured 6” above the soil).
 If you are planting a Redbud during the growing season, I would recommend purchasing a container grown tree, as there is less transplant shock.

 A redbud in Oklahoma City that is starting to bud this week.